Winter worm control

 3. TEST AGAIN: If the first worm egg count was positive (200 e.p.g. or above) then we will send a separate worm egg count to you to be used as a reduction test, 10-14 days after treatment.
 This will monitor whether any resistance is present to the chemical that was used.
 If the first worm egg count came back as <50 e.p.g. then there’s no need to carry out a reduction test.

-📮 We’ll send a worm egg count to carry out for your horse at the appropriate time.
+📮 We’ll send a worm egg count and an EquiSal test to carry out for your horse.
 This will give us useful information but it can’t detect encysted stages of the small redworm.
 For this reason you will also need to either treat proactively with a suitable wormer or blood test with your vet.
-If you’re treating we’ll also use this season to carry out a reduction test to measure the effectiveness of the chemical, also enclosed.
+If you’re treating we’ll also use this season to carry out a reduction test to measure the effectiveness of the chemical.

 When to address encysted redworm?